 Mostly these criteria are taken into account:

 Fortunately, the Swiss canyon landscape offers the perfect route for every level.
-Easier gorges make it possible for everyone to try out the trend sport, even without prior knowledge
+Easier gorges make it possible for everyone to try the trend sport once, even without prior knowledge

-Many places also offer tours for the whole family, although the minimum age for children varies.
-In most cases, children should be at least 12 years old in order to participate in the gorge adventure.
+Many places also offer tours for the whole family, although the minimum age for children sometimes varies somewhat.
+In most cases, however, children should be at least 12 years old in order to participate in the gorge adventure.
 More difficult routes in Swiss gorges (especially in the south) are especially popular with experienced climbers and gorge hikers.
 They offer spectacular and challenging pro-level excursions.

 Sporting requirements depend on the level of difficulty: the more difficult the canyon, the more endurance and athletic you need to be.
-However, you should be physically fit, because even on easier tours surefootedness, stamina and fitness are necessary.
+Physically fit, however, you should be in principle, because even on easier tours surefootedness, stamina and fitness are necessary.
 The weight limit is usually 125 kg

 The exact requirements for canyoning are laid down in the General Guidelines Canyoning of the Swiss Outdoor Association.